State subcommittee delays vote on creating Dunwoody EMS zone

 The next meeting of the full Region 3 EMS Council is Nov.
 8.

 The subcommittee plans to meet again Feb.
-7 to gauge the work being done by DeKalb and AMR and and determine if there is a need for a new EMS zone in Dunwoody.
+7 and determine if there is a need for a new EMS zone in Dunwoody.
 The full council then meets Feb.
 14 to consider the recommendation.

 In May, the Dunwoody City Council declared an “EMS Emergency” calling for its own EMS zone.
 They said the county’s contracted ambulance service provider, American Medical Response, was not meeting the national standard response time of under nine minutes on most 911 calls and was often taking much longer.